pilosophos/pilosophos-site-v1/_writing/piss-corps.md

 "Okay team, we fucked up," he said as I was driving down the intersection.
 The only time Nybble calls us a team is when he does something horribly wrong.
 "We have to get you somewhere the drones can't see you.
 I'm giving you a new destination."

 I learned today that Rathead doesn't like dark tunnels.
 Can't fucking stand them.
 For four hours Nybble had us holed up in an abandoned tunnel with the truck before we got the all clear.
 Four goddamn hours trying to keep Rathead from freaking the fuck out.
 He'd always been a tad claustrophobic, like he'd be all fidgety in the elevator unless he'd had his smokes beforehand.
-But I never thought I'd see the day when he'd fully lose is marbles in front of me.
+But I never thought I'd see the day when he'd fully lose his marbles in front of me.

 Today of all days would have been a great time for him to have his smokes, but by some twist of fate he'd left it at home.
 I thought he carried it everywhere, like it was his life force or something.
 One time when we were emptying our truck, he thought he dropped his lighter down one of the septic tanks and spent an hour magnet fishing before realizing it was in his pocket the whole time.